-The beta cells in the pancreas are able to produce just the right amount of insulin at the right time and they are constantly fine-tuning the Blood Sugar Level.
+And, the beta cells in the pancreas can produce just the right amount of insulin at the right time, and they are always fine-tuning the Blood Sugar Level.

 What Is The Fine Control Of Blood Sugar Level

-People with diabetes do not have this fine control over their blood glucose levels.
+People with diabetes do not have this excellent control over their blood glucose levels.

-This might be because the beta cells have been destroyed and there is no insulin production at all, as in Type 1 diabetes.
+It might be because the beta cells have destroyed and there is no insulin production at all, as in Type 1 diabetes.

-Alternatively, it may be that the body does not respond to the insulin and/or not enough insulin is produced when it is needed, as in Type 2 diabetes.
+Alternatively, it may be that the body does not respond to the insulin and not enough insulin is produced when it is needed, as in Type 2 diabetes.

 The approach to managing Type 1 and Type 2 diabetes is slightly different.
-Whichever type of diabetes you have, you will still need to step in and take over that fine-tuning of your blood sugar level.
+Whichever type of diabetes will still need to step in and take over that fine-tuning of your blood sugar level.

-Controlling blood glucose levels is a bit like trying to lasso an unruly animal.
+Controlling blood sugar levels is a bit like trying to lasso a dangerous animal.

-No two days are ever exactly the same, or entirely predictable, and this makes it difficult.
-So, blood glucose is not easily lassoed.
+No two days are ever the same, or entirely predictable, and this makes it difficult.
+So, blood glucose not quickly lassoed.

-In practical terms, you will need to learn about those things that raise your blood glucose level.
-Those things that lower your blood glucose level.
+In practical terms, you will need to learn about those things that raise your blood sugar level.
+Of course, those are the things that can lower your blood glucose level.

 Then you will need to balance these factors on a day-to-day and possibly even hour-by-hour basis.

-This means coordinating medication and food and activity levels.
-Whilst making appropriate allowances for stress, illness or changes in your daily activities.
+It means, coordinating medication of food and activity levels.
+While making appropriate allowances for stress, illness or changes in your daily activities.